Pre-Code Hollywood: Creation of the Code and its contents

 The Code was divided into two parts.
 The first was a set of "general principles" that mostly concerned morality.
 The second was a set of "particular applications", an exacting list of items that could not be depicted.
 Some restrictions, such as the ban on homosexuality or the use of specific curse words, were never directly mentioned but were assumed to be understood without clear demarcation.
 Miscegenation, the mixing of the races, was forbidden.
 The Code stated that the notion of an "adults-only policy" would be a dubious, ineffective strategy that would be difficult to enforce.
 However, it did allow that "maturer minds may easily understand and accept without harm subject matter in plots which does younger people positive harm."
-If children were supervised and the events implied elliptically, the code allowed what Brandeis University cultural historian Thomas Doherty called "the possibility of a cinematically inspired thought crime."
+If children were supervised and the events implied elliptically, the code allowed what Brandeis University cultural historian Thomas Doherty called "the possibility of a cinematically inspired thought crime".

-The Code sought not only to determine what could be portrayed on screen, but also to promote traditional values.
+The Code sought not only to determine what could be portrayed on screen, but also to promote conservative traditional values.
 Sexual relations outside of marriage could not be portrayed as attractive and beautiful, presented in a way that might arouse passion or be made to seem right and permissible.
 All criminal action had to be punished, and neither the crime nor the criminal could elicit sympathy from the audience.
 Authority figures had to be treated respectfully, and the clergy could not be portrayed as comic characters or villains.
 Under some circumstances, politicians, police officers and judges could be villains, as long as it was clear that they were the exception to the rule.